Ka'Chava Review: "Superfood" That's Anything But Super

 Ka'Chava adaptogen ingredients review

-The first ingredient in this blend is raw maca root, which isn't an ingredient we'd recommend.
+Maca root in its raw form isn't an ingredient we'd recommend.

-We also consider the ingredients in this blend to be underdosed, given that the average ingredient dosage is only 170 milligrams (mg).
+We consider some of the ingredients in this blend to be underdosed, given that the average ingredient dosage is only 170 milligrams (mg).

 Ingredient Analysis — Gut Health